Editorial Standards

 - Filed by itself after the joint return, about 8 weeks

-Those are estimates.
+Those are estimates, so do not panic if Where’s My Refund shows nothing at the usual 21-day window – Form 8379 extends the processing window well past that.
 Mistakes, missing W‑2s or 1099s, and allocation errors add time.
 The Taxpayer Advocate Service repeats the same timelines and notes that separate filings can offset before your claim is processed, which is why complete documentation matters.

 File clean, attach exactly what the IRS asks for, and you cut down the waiting.